oracle-livelabs/apex/oci-rag-agent/0-introduction/0-introduction.md

     - Follow Lab 1 > Task 2 to create a bucket in OCI Object Storage.

-    - Follow Lab 2 > Task 1 and Task 2 to create a Knowledge BAse and Generative AI Agents in OCI.
+    - Follow Lab 2 > Task 1 and Task 2 to create a Knowledge Base and Generative AI Agents in OCI.

     - Follow Lab 3 > Task 2 to create Web Credentials in Oracle APEX.